thumbnail image

 And life more abundant and free!”

-As I rest in the truth that my help comes from the Lord, the maker of Heaven and Earth, I find that peace creeps into my heart.
+As I rest in the truth that my help comes from the Lord, the maker of Heaven and Earth, my heart begins to fill with peace.
 And the more I fix my eyes on Jesus, the more peace I experience.

 “But how does the Lord help me?” you may ask.
 “He hasn’t removed my trial.
 He hasn’t solved my problems.”

 It’s taken a lot of years, but I’m learning to strip away the urges to run and try to escape (most of the time).
 I’ve learned that my own devices are not satisfying… at least not for very long.
-Now in my most desperate hours, instead of letting my eyes wander and seek an escape, I lift my eyes upwards.
+Now in my most desperate hours, instead of seeking an escape, I lift my eyes upwards.

 I focus on Jesus.